Alyson Hau: Television appearances

 through AwakeFilm.com.
 In talk with HBO for US National TV Broadcast.

 Radio Television Hong Kong Variety Shows and Productions.
 Press conferences for new TV series, and other variety programmes.
 Broadcast on local TV channels TVB (Television Broadcasts Limited) and ATV (Asia Television Limited).

-ETV Specials – 'Drama for Teaching and Learning', and ‘One Day in the Life of a DJ’.
-Broadcast on TVB Pearl and ATV World in Hong Kong, and the VCD version was sent to secondary schools around Hong Kong.
+ETV Specials - 'Drama for Teaching and Learning' and 'One Day in the Life of a DJ' were broadcast on TVB Pearl and ATV World in Hong Kong.
+The VCD version was sent to secondary schools around Hong Kong.